Battle of Tripoli (2011): 22 August

-By 1:00 a.m.
-Tripoli time, rebels stated that 90 percent of Tripoli had been captured, including Green Square in central Tripoli.
+By 1 am Tripoli time, rebels stated that 90 percent of Tripoli had been captured, including Green Square in central Tripoli.
 Al Jazeera and the BBC News, among other news stations, all reported and confirmed that opposition fighters had entered Green Square.

 In the morning, Agence France-Presse reported that fighting was ongoing near Gaddafi's compound and in the south of the city.
-A rebel commander said that the loyalists still controlled 15 to 20 percent of the city.
+A rebel commander said the loyalists still controlled 15 to 20 percent of the city.
 Initially one, then multiple tanks left the Gaddafi residence, and began shelling areas of Tripoli.
 Heavy fighting continued around the Rixos Al Nasr hotel, which housed foreign journalists in Tripoli and remained a government stronghold.
 Journalists were not allowed to leave the hotel by government forces and were described as being used as a "human shield".

 A column of hundreds of armed rebels carrying rocket launchers was reported heading towards Green Square.

 An independent Libyan news channel reported some looting at the expatriate Palm City village, just outside Tripoli, but this could not be confirmed.
 Fighting continued around the Gaddafi compound and near the port, with loyalists using tanks to defend the area.

 Libyan state television channels went off air by the afternoon, and rebels were in control of the state TV building.

 The situation in Tripoli was confused, but loyalist forces were definitively known to remain in control of Bab al-Azizia, the Rixos Al Nasr hotel, a hospital in Tajura, and part of the port.
 The situation at the Mitiga International Airport was unclear, though many news organizations reported that rebels had taken it.

 During the afternoon, rebels pulled back from an area near Green Square, in what they claim was a plan to launch a coordinated offensive elsewhere.
 Rebel forces in Tajura said they were negotiating with loyalist forces, holed up in the local hospital, to surrender.

 In the evening, rebel forces who were fighting in the western part of Tripoli were pushed back.
 Also, reports surfaced that Muhammad Gaddafi managed to escape house arrest with the help of loyalist fighters.

-In the night of 22 August, a rebel said that he expected a hard fight for Gaddafi's compound, confirmed Muhammad Gaddafi's escape and said that rebels were establishing checkpoints at the entrances of Tripoli.
+In the night of 22 August, a rebel said he expected a hard fight for Gaddafi's compound, confirmed Muhammad Gaddafi's escape and said that rebels were establishing checkpoints at the entrances of Tripoli.

 Misrata's local military council said they sent several ships "with a large number of fighters and ammunition on board" as reinforcements to Tripoli.